MostafaAllam-start/ODC-project/README.md

 ##  Overview

-<code>❯
-This project is a task for the training of Orange Digital Center.
-This project implements the idea of multi-auth systems as we have 3 users admin, lawyer and user each has its permissions.
+<code>❯The project implements the idea of multi-auth systems as we have 3 users admin, lawyer and user each has its permissions.
 The admin user can manage the whole system and have all the permissions The Lawyer user can upload articales, comment on other Lawyers' articales.
 The user can only comment on the Lawyers' articales